namansrivastava09/noor-ai-chatbot/README.md

 To move your code to GitHub and Vercel, you first need to download it from Firebase Studio.

 1.  **Find the Download Button:** In the top bar of the Firebase Studio interface, you will see a **"Download code"** button.
 2.  **Download the ZIP File:** Click this button.
-Your browser will download a single `.zip` file containing your entire project (e.g., `noorchat.zip`).
+Your browser will download a single `.zip` file containing your entire project (e.g., `noor-ai-chatbot.zip`).
 This file will likely be in your computer's "Downloads" folder.
 3.  **Unzip the Project:** Find the downloaded `.zip` file on your computer and extract its contents.
     *   On **Windows**, right-click the file and choose "Extract All...".
     *   On a **Mac**, simply double-click the file.